wolfv6/keybrd_DH/doc/keybrd_DH_library_developer_guide.md

-Layer objects and LayerState objects are instantiated in instantiations_codes.h Layered objects with 2 sublayers are also instantiated in instantiations_codes.h Key_LayeredKeysArray objects are instantiated in instantiations_matrix.h
+Layer objects and LayerState objects are instantiated in instantiations_codes.h Layered objects with 2 sublayers are also instantiated in instantiations_codes.h Key_LayeredKeysArray objects are instantiated in instantiations_rows.h

 ## Object naming conventions
 Object names are based on descriptions in DataHand User's Guide, except for "modes" which are called "layers" in the keybrd library.